 Similar class action suit in Canada continues

-Hyundai Motor Corp. and Kia Motors have agreed to a $395 million (USD) deal to settle a class action filed by customers regarding overstated mileage claims of certain models, reports The Detroit News.
+Hyundai Motor Corp. and Kia Motors have agreed to a $395 million (USD) deal to settle a class action filed by customers regarding overstated mileage claims of certain models, reports.

 Following an investigation by the EPA, Hyundai and Kia restated mileage claims on a number of 2011-2013 models found to be tested improperly.
 Customers were given the option of a “lifetime reimbursement”, entitling owners to cash to make up for the difference in fuel costs.

 In Canada, a class action suit is still before the courts with the strong possibility of a settlement being agreed upon prior to a judge making a ruling.

 Hyundai Canada made the following statement: